 DB2-like but open source is PostgreSQL, which is now extremely reliable, mature and very feature rich.
 A historical problem with open-source technologies is getting support when they break.
-Companies like Enterprise DB and 2nd Quadrant have evolved to provide that enterprise support niche, supporting open-source products like PostgreSQL.
+Companies like Enterprise DB (which acquired 2nd Quadrant) have evolved to provide that enterprise support niche, supporting open-source products like PostgreSQL.
 Funded by customers to add functionality to Postgres, they have contributed to the codebase.
 The benefit to the customer is that they get the functionality first, and when it then gets incorporated into the open-source code base the entire community benefits.

 A new generation of NoSQL databases